cortinaluis/vue-google-map-sample/README.md

             <map-overlay-test :google="google" :map="map" />
 ```

-Meaning, `view/map` is now passing these props, this time, to other child components:
+Meaning, `view/map` is now passing these props, this time, to 2 other child components:

+- `components/spot`
-`components/spot` and `components/map-overlay-test`
+- `components/map-overlay-test`

 For the former, iterates an array, called`spots`,
 each of which contains geo-coordinates for a certain spot,